Tourism in the United States

 In the United States, tourism is a large industry that serves millions of international and domestic tourists yearly.
 Foreigners visit the U.S. to see natural wonders, cities, historic landmarks, and entertainment venues.
 Americans seek similar attractions, as well as recreation and vacation areas.

 Tourism in the United States grew rapidly in the form of urban tourism during the late nineteenth and early twentieth centuries.
 By the 1850s, tourism in the United States was well established both as a cultural activity and as an industry.
-New York City, Los Angeles, Chicago, Boston, Philadelphia, Washington, D.C., and San Francisco, all major U.S. cities, attracted numerous tourists since the 1890s.
+New York City, Los Angeles, Chicago, Boston, Philadelphia, Washington, D.C., and San Francisco, all major U.S. cities, have attracted numerous tourists since the 1890s.
 By 1915, city touring had marked significant shifts in the way Americans perceived, organized, and moved.

-Democratization of travel occurred during the early twentieth century when the automobile revolutionized travel.
+During the early 20th century, many more people started to travel, partly because of the spread of the automobile.
 Similarly air travel revolutionized travel during 1945–1969, contributing greatly to tourism in the United States.
 Purchases of travel and tourism-related goods and services by international visitors traveling in the United States totaled $10.9 billion during February 2013.

-The travel and tourism industries in the United States were among the first economic sectors negatively affected by the September 11, 2001 attacks.

 In the U.S., tourism is among the three largest employers in 29 states, employing 7.3 million in 2004, to take care of 1.19 billion trips tourists took in the U.S. in 2005.
 As of 2007, there are 2,462 registered National Historic Landmarks (NHL) recognized by the United States government.
 As of 2018, New York City is the most visited destination in the United States, followed by Los Angeles, Orlando, Las Vegas, and Chicago.

-Tourists spend more money in the United States than any other country, while attracting the third-highest number of tourists after France and Spain.
+Tourists spend more money in the United States than in any other country, but the United States attracts only the third-highest number of tourists, after France and Spain.
 The discrepancy may be explained by longer stays in the US.

+History

 19th century

-The rise of urban tourism in the United States during the late nineteenth and early twentieth centuries represented a major cultural transformation concerning urban space, leisure natural activity and as an industry.
-Package tours did not exist until the 1870s and 1880s, entrepreneurs of various sorts from hotel keepers and agents for railroad lines to artists and writers recognized the profit to be gained from the prospering tourism industry.
+The rise of urban tourism in the United States during the late nineteenth and early twentieth centuries represented a major cultural transformation concerning urban space and leisure natural activity and as an industry.
+Package tours did not exist until the 1870s and 1880s, when entrepreneurs of various sorts from hotel keepers and agents for railroad lines to artists and writers recognized the profit to be gained from the prospering tourism industry.
 The rise of locomotive steam-powered trains during the 1800s enabled tourists to travel more easily and quickly.